getgrav/grav-learn/pages/17/08.advanced/09.grav-development/01.grav-15-upgrade-guide/doc.md

     category: docs
 ---

+> [!NOTE]
-!!!
-This guide has been tested for Grav v1.2.0 and all the later versions.
+> This guide has been tested for Grav v1.2.0 and all the later versions.

+> [!CAUTION]
-!! **WARNING**: Upgrading Grav directly to the latest version works, but is not fully supported and will likely cause your site to break!
+> **WARNING**: Upgrading Grav directly to the latest version works, but is not fully supported and will likely cause your site to break!

 ## Preparations